MI5: Legislation

 Operations of the service are required to be proportionate, and compliant with British legislation, including the Regulation of Investigatory Powers Act 2000, the Investigatory Powers Act 2016, the Data Protection Act 2018, and various other items of legislation.
 Information held by the service is exempt from disclosure under section 23 of the Freedom of Information Act 2000.
 The Security Service Act of 1989 establishes several legal key mechanisms aimed at ensuring the accountability and control of the Service.
 Certain provisions from this act were later integrated into the Intelligence Services Act of 1994 with European Commission on Human Rights later having endorsed these mechanisms in multiple applications under the European Convention on Human Rights.
-Additionally, the Service is subject to oversight and accountability through various other means.
-These oversight mechanisms have evolved over time to meet changing governmental requirements, with the Service now being held accountable through a variety of oversight arrangements.
+Additionally, all employees of the service are bound by the Official Secrets Act 1989.